mniju/mniju/README.md

 ## Hi there 👋

+Hello!
+I am a software developer with a passion for creating machine learning-based applications.
+My expertise includes ML algorithms such as regression, classification, and clustering.
+I am enthusiastic about leveraging my skills to develop advanced AI systems.

+I enjoy working with technologies like Python, PyTorch, and Pandas, and I am currently exploring the exciting field of generative AI, including LLMs, Retrieval-Augmented Generation (RAG), and intelligent agents.

 <!--
 **mniju/mniju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.